-Yes, I’m back with more Fifty Shades already, even though I said I might be taking the week off while I focused on the upcoming release of Flying High.
-Well, I’d started working on this post just so I could be sure to have it done and scheduled to go out next Monday after my book release, not at all intending to actually finish it today.
+Yes, I’m back with more Fifty Shades already, even though I’d planned to take the week off to focus on other things.
 But then I found out I’d managed to miss the latest E.L.
 James news: Freed, aka Fifty Shades Freed from Christian’s POV is finally coming this June, everyone.
 Fucking called it.
 And I guess I just felt so inspired that I simply couldn’t stop working on this recap.
 Although, I can’t exactly say I’m shamelessly capitalizing on this news for clicks, because no one seems to be even talking about it.
 Whether it was overshadowed by all the royal family drama dominating Twitter’s trending topics or the fact that ELJ really has slipped that far into obscurity by now I’m not sure, but either way it makes me happy.
 Even though I’m so damn committed to these recaps at this point that you know I’m eventually going to swallow my pride and buy the book…

 Also, I know I originally ended my chapter two recap by poking fun at E.L.
 James for thinking that “photo shoot” was two words, but apparently, I’m the dummy for thinking that the one-word spelling is the correct one.
 It just feels to me like I’ve seen “photoshoot” used way more often than “photo shoot” out in the wild, and in my last post, Grammarly kept correcting it from two words to one word whenever I pasted a quote from FSOG.
 But now it’s telling me that “photoshoot” is the incorrect one, leading me to look it up, and I’ve since deleted that line from my last recap.
 Make up your damn mind, Grammarly.

-Just as a reminder, quotes from FSOG are in blue, quotes from Grey are in green, and parts that were italicized in the books are underlined here.
+Just as a reminder, quotes from FSOG are in purple and quotes from Grey are in green.

 We pick up right were chapter two left off.
 Ana ducks into the backroom at work to call Kate, who is thrilled at the prospect of getting photographs of Christian Grey, but suspicious of him happening to drop by Clayton’s Hardware by random chance.